xr3ng/xrengine/docs/content/en/docs/12-deployment/deploy_on_eks.md

-# Deploying XRChat Platform on AWS EKS
+# Deploying XREngine Platform on AWS EKS

 ## Connect to your cluster